Roman-Geyzer/MST50_Trading_Bot/README.md

 ### `Backtest/time_backtest.py`

 - **Classes**:
-  - `TradeHour`: Class for managing trading hours.
+  - `TradeHour`: Class for managing trading hours in backtest.
   - `TimeBar`: Class for managing time bars in the backtest.

 ### `strategy.py`